Tikamin557/Ts-Core/README.md

 A shared library and framework for Stardew Valley SMAPI mods.

-It provides reusable APIs, Content Patcher tokens, custom actions, and Content Pack systems that other mods can use to improve compatibility and reduce duplicated code.
+It provides reusable APIs, Content Patcher tokens, custom actions, Content Pack systems, migration support, and development tools that other mods can use to improve compatibility and reduce duplicated code.

 > **Players:** You only need to install this mod if another mod lists it as a requirement.